Learn the California requirements for obtaining your instruction permit and driver's license.

 OVER 18 YEARS OF AGE

 If you are over 18 years old and have never had a driver's license, you do not need to take driver education but are still required to get an instruction permit before you get a driver's license.
-While not required, you may want to take a course to help lower your car insurance costs.
-Most insurance companies offer discounts for drivers who have taken an education course.
+While not required, you may want to take a driver education course to help lower your car insurance costs.
+Most insurance companies offer discounts for drivers who have taken an education course like this one.
 Taking driver's ed can also help you become a safer, more prudent driver.
-State-approved driver's ed courses consist of 25 classroom hours and six hours of driver training.

 Even if you're over 18, you cannot drive alone with only an instruction permit.
 Until you have your regular license, you must have a parent, guardian, spouse, or driver over 25 years old with an unrestricted license in the car when you drive.

-Once you have held your instruction permit for six months, you can take the driving test to get your driver's license.
+Once you have your instruction permit, you can take the driving test when you are ready to get your driver's license.